Beta8397/virtual_robot/README.md

 An approximation of the FTC SDK is provided.

-User-defined OpModes must be placed in the org.firstinspires.ftc.teamcode package, and must extend OpMode (or LinearOpMode).
+User-defined OpModes must be placed in the org.murraybridgebunyips package, and must extend OpMode (or LinearOpMode).
 OpModes are registered by placing a @TeleOp or @Autonomous annotation immediately above the class declaration.

-Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.
+Several example OpModes are provided in the org.murraybridgebunyips package.
 To minimize clutter, a number of sample op modes are currently disabled; they can be re-enabled by commenting out the @Disabled annotation.
 A number of robot configurations are also disabled.
 A robot configuration can be re-enabled by finding its class in the virtual_robot.robots.classes package, and un-commenting its @BotConfig annotation.